stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a company driven by a singular purpose which is to build innovative and impactful products, brands, experiences and solutions.
+      We are an IT firm that crafts results-oriented solutions by building innovative and impactful products, brands, and experiences.
     content: >-
       [Who we are](/about/) / [What we do](/services/) / [Get in touch](/contact/)
 seo:
   title: Julz Insight
   description: >-
-   Julz Insight is a company driven by a singular vision which is building innovative and impactful products, brands, experiences and solutions that will hopefully shape the world.
+   Julz Insight is an IT firm that crafts results-oriented solutions by building innovative and impactful products, brands, and experiences.
   extra:
     - name: 'og:type'
       value: website